-Bearded dragons are very popular pet lizards and they have some unique behaviors such as head bobbing, waving, and doing push-ups that people often find endearing.
-But these behaviors don't all indicate that your bearded dragon is happy.
-Sometimes the behaviors that appear to be cute are in fact a sign of stress.
-Glass surfing is one of those behaviors.
+Bearded dragons are very popular pet lizards with some unique behaviors such as head bobbing, waving, and doing push-ups that people often find endearing.
+Not all of these behaviors indicate that the reptile is happy.

 When a lizard is trying to frantically climb up the side of their glass tank over and over again they are said to be glass surfing (also known as glass dancing).
 Glass surfing looks like it sounds—your lizard's belly is rubbing on the glass walls and their little arms are paddling like they are body surfing on the glass.
-Your lizard will also be standing on their hind legs as though they are trying to climb out of the tank but keep slipping.
+You will also notice that the lizard will be standing on their hind legs as though they are trying to climb out of the tank but keep they slipping.

-Many reptile forums have offered up theories as to why bearded dragons glass surf.
-But the truth is it can be attributed to many things that all cause stress in your reptile.
+Many reptile forums are filled with pet owners who offer up theories as to why bearded dragons glass surf.
+While these vary greatly, there is one common thread: each can be attributed to the many things that cause stress in pet reptiles.

-Yes, many pet reptiles and even fish will glass surf or glass dance when stressed because of many of the same reasons.
+Many pet reptiles and even fish will glass surf when stressed because of many of the same reasons.

-Other than the fact that your bearded dragon is probably stressed, there is no medical reason to be overly concerned about them if they are glass surfing.
-If they aren't eating, acting lethargic, are not shedding well, or you suspect they may be sick for another reason, you should seek help from your exotics vet.
+Other than the fact that your bearded dragon is probably stressed, there is no medical reason to be overly concerned about glass surfing.
+However, if they aren't eating or shedding well, begin to act lethargic, or you suspect they may be sick for any other reason, you should seek help from your exotics vet.

-If your tank is smaller than a 55-gallon tank and you have a full-grown bearded dragon in it, it may be too small and you might need to get him a larger tank.
-The small enclosure could be the reason for his undue stress and glass surfing.
+If your tank is smaller than a 55-gallon tank and you have a full-grown bearded dragon in it, it may be too small.
+You might need to get a larger tank because the small enclosure could be the reason for the undue stress and glass surfing.

 Your bearded dragon may also just need more attention or enrichment if they are glass surfing.
-Make sure you provide plenty of daily enrichment for your pet or if they like to be handled, time outside their tank.
+Make sure you provide plenty of daily enrichment for your pet.
+If they like to be handled, this could include more time outside their tank, for example.